sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

 ## Intro
 In this exercise, you will be enhancing the **Cart** page of the SAP Build CodeJam app with data and functionality.

-Specifically, you will retrieve data from our CAP service – which maintains the data for our cart and later for the order once it is requested – and bind that data to your UI components.
-Also, you will implement logic for deleting data from the CAP service.
+Specifically, you will retrieve data from our CAP service – which we created for this CodeJam to maintain the data for our cart and later for the order once it is requested.
+You will then bind that data to your UI components, as well as logic for deleting data from the CAP service.